 opens in a new windowNOAA Coral Reef Conservation Program

 opens in a new windowNOAA Pacific Islands Fisheries Science Center, Coral Reef Ecosystem Division

 opens in a new windowHawai‘i Institute of Marine Biology

 opens in a new windowUniversity of Hawai‘i at Manoa, Department of Botany

-Responses of Herbivorous Fishes and Benthos to 6 Years of Protection at the Kahekili Herbivore Fisheries Management Area, Maui (pdf)
+opens in a new windowResponses of Herbivorous Fishes and opens PDF file Benthos to 6 Years of Protection at the Kahekili Herbivore Fisheries Management Area, Maui ( opens in a new windowpdf)